Jubilee Campaign Endowment Fund

 Your donation helps create a secure, sustainable income so we can save church buildings for the future.

 Bishop Alan says: “Our churches contribute to local communities through activities with young and old, supporting food banks and hosting events.
-Every year, congregations in Beds and Herts raise millions for charities locally, in the UK and the world.
+Every year, congregations in Beds and Herts raise millions for charities.
 I urge you, join me in giving to this campaign to ensure church buildings can house vibrant, generous communities for centuries to come."